jefferislab/MakeAverageBrain/README.md

 1. Extract all local configuration details into a single config file
 2. Rewrite the whole thing to cope with a more generic environment
-3. Remove the Grid Engine dependency
+3. Remove the specific Grid Engine dependency

 (2 and 3 could perhaps be done by converting to R and using the BatchJobs package)